vtex-apps/io-documentation/docs/en/Recipes/development/deprecating-an-app.md

 A deprecated version of an app or a deprecated app is one that developers discourage its use.
 It can be because it leads to errors or because a better alternative exists.

+If you have any doubts if you should deprecate an app version or not, take the following example: imagine that you develop the app `mystore.store-theme`, which latest version published is `mystore.store-theme@1.0.1`.
+You developed a new feature and want to release the new version `mystore.store-theme@1.2.0`.

+You publish the app, but later that day, you realize there's a bug in it.

+There are two options to deal with it:

+1. Release a new version with the bug fix.
+2. Deprecate the app version with the bug and downgrade it to the latest stable version.

+If the bug is simple, it's not affecting sales, and you know how to solve it, the first option might be the best one.

+However, if the bug is critical or if you need a lot of time to fix it, we recommend that you go with the second option.

+By deprecating the app version with the issue, you will be opting for re-establishing the store.
+In this scenario, it will uninstall `mystore.store-theme@1.2.0` and fallback to the previous released version, `mystore.store-theme@1.0.1`.

+Once the store is working fine, you'll have time to work on the fix without affecting sales and users.

+For this scenario, check the following step by step.

+## Step by Step

-For these scenarios, using the [Toolbelt](https://vtex.io/docs/concepts/toolbelt/) and the terminal, log in to the account correspondent to the `vendor` of the app going to be deprecated and run the following command:
+Using the [Toolbelt](https://vtex.io/docs/concepts/toolbelt/) and the terminal, log in to the account correspondent to the `vendor` of the app going to be deprecated and run the following command:

 ```
 vtex deprecate {appvendor}.{appname}@{appversion}